Part 8: The fuller prototype

 return result.last_message

 Here the model never sees /review src/agent.py.
-It sees the rendered command prompt.
-This is closer to the way real coding agents usually handle commands.
+It sees the rendered command prompt instead, which is closer to the way real coding agents usually handle commands.

 Template processing